mhbeals/scissorsandpaste/Individual MD Entries/1821-03-30_Glasgow Herald_177.md

                     next place, you wish to know the price of cattle.
 They have never been known to be cheaper than at the present time.
-A cow can be purchased at 20 dollars, a pair of working oxen at 40 dollars; a good cart horse at 50 dollars,; sheep, 2 dollars a piece.
+A cow can be purchased at 20 dollars, a pair of working oxen at 40 dollars; a good cart horse at 50 dollars,; sheep, 2 dollars apiece.
 In regard to farming utensils, there are but few used in this country at any time, and a new settler may be some years in the woods before we want any more than an axe, (3 dollars) a plough, (10 dollars) and a harrow, (5 dollars.)–You wish to know the nature of a Government grant; that has